silverton-io/buz-docs/blog/serverless-makes-streaming-accessible/index.md

 While Buz has much further to go, the journey of serverless event tracking has already been extremely worthwhile.

-The pain and complexity of streaming systems seems to resonate with ***many*** people. **Serverless data processing fixes this pain.**
+The pain and complexity of streaming systems seems to resonate with ***many*** people. **Serverless fixes this pain.**

 ### Expanding to more inputs

 Early on in the exploration I had a eureka moment - if the serverless model works using the [Snowplow tracker protocol](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/) it should also work for others.

-Spoiler alert: it does!
-While also minimizing the hassle of running multiple event tracking pipelines - such as one for each protocol.
+As it turns out, it does!
+While also minimizing the hassle of running multiple event tracking pipelines - such as one pipeline for each protocol.

 [Cloudevents](/inputs/cloudNative/cloudevents) with its (optional) [dataschema](https://cloudevents.github.io/sdk-javascript/interfaces/event_interfaces.CloudEventV1.html#dataschema) property was a low-effort addition.
 Fire payloads using the Cloudevents' `data` property, provide a schema reference in `dataschema`, and voila!
 Validated events without needing to [write the sdk.](https://github.com/cloudevents?q=sdk-&type=all&language=&sort=) Or quickly hook into tracking that is already in existence